-Gina Bleedornis the recently appointed Chief Experience Officer for Adrenaline, an experience design agency located in Atlanta, Georgia.
+is the recently appointed Chief Experience Officer for Adrenaline, an experience design agency located in Atlanta, Georgia.
 Why would a design firm need a CXO?
 It makes perfect sense when you talk with Bleedorn.
+Gina Bleedorn

 There is a fair amount of discussion focused on the need for marketing agencies to evolve to better support their clients.
 The need to adapt from a channel approach to marketing and advertising to a complete “omnichannel view” and the ability to adopt the right technologies to define better media mixes and web experiences.
 But one that I’ve not yet read too much discussion on is the need to help clients understand the customer better to create the best experiences possible.